Almost half of small-business owners to seek the help of a CPA in figuring out the application

 “The majority of small businesses are still negatively impacted by the economic crisis.
 Adding flexibility to the PPP loan forgiveness is one thing our elected officials can do to ease the burden on small businesses nationwide.”

-Keep up with the latest on Idaho small business at www.nfib.com/idaho or by following NFIB on Twitter @NFIB_ID
+Keep up with the latest Washington state small-business news at www.nfib.com/washington or by following NFIB on Twitter @NFIB_WA or on Facebook @NFIB.WA

 For more than 77 years, NFIB has been advocating on behalf of America’s small and independent business owners, both in Washington, D.C., and in all 50 state capitals.
 NFIB is a nonprofit, nonpartisan, and member-driven association.
 Since our founding in 1943, NFIB has been exclusively dedicated to small and independent businesses and remains so today.
 For more information, please visit nfib.com.